skadzielawa/Lightweight-Developer-Social-Share-Buttons/README.md

-# Lightweight Developer Social Share Buttons
+# DEV Share Buttons
-Social sharing buttons WordPress plugin built with performance, accessibility & privacy in mind.
+Lightweight Social sharing buttons WordPress plugin built with performance, accessibility & privacy in mind.

 Use it to share current post/page on:
 * Twitter